-During her last trimester of pregnancy, a woman with no other dependent children is considered as having a dependent child for eligibility purposes but is treated as only one person in determining payment.
+A woman with no other dependent children who is in her last trimester of pregnancy will be considered as having a dependent child for eligibility purposes and will be treated as one person in determining payment.
 The father of the unborn child is also included in the benefit group if he lives in the home.
+The mother and the alleged father of the unborn child must provide the department with a written sworn statement attesting to paternity.

-Living in the Home

-To be eligible for inclusion in the benefit group, the dependent child must be living, or considered to be living, in the home of a parent or specified relative.
+Living in the home: To be eligible for inclusion in the benefit group, the dependent child must be living, or considered to be living in the home of a parent or specified relative.